 The team at Sea Transport Solutions is very excited to announce the addition of a new vessel—The Sara.
-Specifically designed to haul heavy mining machinery, this vessel is already hard at work assisting a range of key mining contracts.
+This robust ferry design was was specifically engineered to haul heavy mining machinery and is already hard at work assisting a range of key mining contracts.

 Well OK, this study was only completed about 7 years ago but just in case you haven’t seen the Experimental Study on the Relative Motions Between a Floating Harbour Transhipper and a Feeder Vessel in Regular Waves – Here it is

 Great reading about “The Floating Harbour Transhipper” (FHT) which is a pioneering logistics solution designed to meet the growing demands for coastal transhipment in the mining sector as well as commercial port operations.
 The main advantage of the FHT system is that it can reduce transhipment delays caused by inclement weather, by reducing relative motions between the FHT and feeder vessel.
 Brought to you by the best in the business.

 Can you see any new possibilities for this type of technology?

 The model testing period of designing a marine vessel plays a critical role right from the very basic design stages.